-- 5. (1) A faculty or board of studies examination committee may, in special circumstances, exempt a student from some or all of the provisions of Rules 1. and 2. - (2) Such a student will not be required to show cause under such provisions and will be notified accordingly by the Registrar.
+- 5. (1) A faculty or board of studies examinations committee may, in special circumstances, exempt students from some or all of the provisions of Rules 1. and 2. - (2) Such students will not be required to show cause under such provisions and will be notified accordingly by the Registrar.

-'Showing Cause'
+Showing Cause

-- 6. (1) A student wishing to show cause must apply for special permission to re-enrol.
-Application should be made on the form available from the Examinations and Student Records Section and must be lodged with the Registrar by the dates published annually by the Registrar.
-A late application may be accepted at the discretion of the University. - (2) Each application shall be considered by the Re-enrolment Committee which shall determine whether the cause shown is adequate to justify the granting of permission to re-enrol.
+- 6. (1) Students wishing to show cause must apply for special permission to re-enrol.
+Application should be made on the form available from the Registrar and must be lodged with the Registrar by the dates published annually by the Registrar.
+A late application may be accepted at the discretion of the University. - (2) Each application shall be considered by the Admissions and Re-enrolment Committee of the relevant faculty or board of studies which shall determine whether the cause shown is adequate to justify the granting of permission to re-enrol.